aucor/aucor-core/README.md

 ## Configuration (optional)

 ### "Active" subfeatures
-- The *style guide* subfeature overrides the WP function `the_content()` with default markup for testing the most common tag styles, when the GET parameter '?aucor_core=styleguide' is found in the url.
+- The *style guide* subfeature overrides the WP function `the_content()` with default markup for testing the most common tag styles, when the GET parameter '?ac-debug=styleguide' is found in the url.
 You can however replace this markup with a filter:
 ```
 add_filter('aucor_core_custom_markup', function($content) {
   $content = 'custom markup';